D.R.O.P. DUI Diversion in Pinellas County

 • After an arrest or “notice to appear” in court, a person might be eligible to enter a diversion program to get the charges dismissed.

-• The program allows low-level offenses to complete sanctions voluntarily, such as community service, treatment, and fines in exchange for getting charges dropped.
+• The program allows low-level offenses to voluntarily complete sanctions, such as community service, treatment, and fines, in exchange for having charges dropped.

 • The types of misdemeanor charges that might be eligible for PTI include: